Is Your Worship Becoming Disney Church?

 There was a time in most churches when the services were focused upon worship that glorified God, and the preaching consisted of reverent instruction from the Scriptures.
 In some places, it’s still that way.
 On the other hand, drastic changes are underway in hundreds of churches across the land.

-A recent article in World magazine addressed this phenomenon.
+An article appearing in World magazine addressed this phenomenon.
 Note this quote:

 Nothing is more characteristic of evangelical church meetings at the end of the 20th century than their orientation to the consumer, especially the unchurched one.
 Churches decide what their “market niche” is; they study their “target audience”; they design the services to appeal to the consumer.